emmeowzing/astronautcount/README.md

 Project structure consists of

 - `terraform/` - houses the IaC to build a backend (spot) instance that a Flask-based inbound webhook handler resides on, and
-- `src/` - which contains three small Python packages, including
+- `src/` - which contains two small Python packages, including
-  - `handler`, the Flask app already mentioned,
+  - `handler`, the Flask app already mentioned, and
-  - `bot`, a Python-based bot that CircleCI executes every day for a daily morning tweet, and
+  - `bot`, a Python-based bot that CircleCI executes every day for a daily morning tweet.
-  - `webhooks`, a script that CircleCI executes monthly to ensure the webhooks stay registered/set up.

 ### Development